Walsh article from 1924 |

 TxDOT Tribal Histories, Tonkawa Tribe (written in conjunction with tribe)

-Wilbarger's Depredations
+Wilbarger's Indian Depredations in Texas

 William Bollaert's Texas, paperback printing 1989

-1981, The Tonkawa People: A Tribal History, from Earliest Times to 1893.”
+Newlin.
+"The Tonkawa People: A Tribal History, from Earliest Times to 1893.”
 Thesis.
-Texas Tech University.
-Newlin.
+Texas Tech University, 1981

 Merchant to the Republic, book, 1958; San Antonio, Texas. (https://texashistory.unt.edu/ark:/67531/metapth1013938/: accessed October 16, 2024)

-Himmel, By Kelly F., The Conquest of the Karankawas and the Tonkawas, 1821-1859, Elma Dill Russell Spencer Series in the West and Southwest, Texas A&M University Press, 1999
+Himmel, Kelly F., The Conquest of the Karankawas and the Tonkawas, 1821-1859, Elma Dill Russell Spencer Series in the West and Southwest, Texas A&M University Press, 1999

 Sjoberg, THE CULTURE OF THE TONKAWA, A TEXAS INDIAN TRIBE, THE TEXAS JOURNAL OF SCIENCE, 1953 (cited in the TxDOT report developed with tribe)